 There is nothing more depressing than to arrive at your dream volunteer job, ready to change the world, only to find that there is nothing to do.
 Most volunteers report that they are more likely to quit because they aren’t given enough meaningful work…NOT because they have been given too much!

-Volunteers are doing you a favor, and while it will cost your organization valuable time and energy to develop systems to properly train and supervise volunteers, this truly is the only way to retain high-quality volunteers.
+Volunteers are doing you a favor.
+It will cost your organization valuable time and energy to develop systems to properly train and supervise volunteers, but this truly is the only way to retain high-quality individuals.

-When volunteers arrive, your organization’s appointed “volunteer manager” or appointed representative should know exactly what needs to be done and how to engage the volunteer in the process.
+When volunteers arrive, your organization’s appointed “volunteer manager” or appointed representative should know exactly what needs to be done and how to start the process.

 If you are blessed with a volunteer, who loves to clean or has indicated willingness to serve in that way, by all means…give them a cleaning bucket and let them go to town!
 However, if your volunteer has indicated a specific area of interest or limitations that prevent them from specific tasks, it is important to honor their wishes.